 For starters, insulin is responsible for fat

 rolls in your thighs and around your stomach.
-Very high insulin levels can even suppress two very important hormones – glucagons and growth hormones, which are responsible for burning sugar and fat and promoting muscle
+Very high insulin levels can even suppress two very important hormones – glucagons and growth hormones, which are responsible for burning sugar and fat and promoting muscle development respectively.

 In simple terms, insulin from excess carbs promotes weight and fat gain and prevents your body from being able to lose fat.
 Excess weight and obesity

 are both major risk factors for heart problems as well as a wide variety of other chronic diseases.